Chichester Runners organises a Couch to 5K course for beginners every year, following the well known NHS 9-week Couch to 5K program.

 Who Is This For?

-Couch to 5k is for pretty much everyone.
-Whether you’ve never run before or you just want to get more active, Couch to 5k is a great way to get fitter and healthier.
+Couch to 5K is for pretty much everyone.
+Whether you’ve never run before, have fallen out of the habit or you just want to get more active, Couch to 5K is a great way to get fitter and healthier.
 Week 1 involves running for just a minute at a time, creating realistic expectations and making the challenge feel achievable right from the start.

 What Happens Afterwards?